Brexit divorce bill jumps by £10 billion, government quietly admits

 The statement, from chief secretary to the Treasury Simon Clarke, says the bill is now £42.5bn, which “shows an increase against the original range”.

-When Britain left the EU in January 2020 the Office for Budget Responsibility put the figure at £32.9 billion, meaning the cost of the financial settlement has soared by nearly £10bn.
+When Britain left the EU in January 2020 the Office for Budget Responsibility put the figure at £32.9bn, meaning the cost of the financial settlement has soared by nearly £10bn.

 Opposition parties said Boris Johnson’s “terrible deal” was costing taxpayers